 Who should be on your Incident Response Team?

-Nobody hopes for a business catastrophe, but the best entrepreneurs will plan for one with an incident response team.
+Nobody hopes for a business catastrophe, but the best entrepreneurs will plan for one.

 Whether it’s flooding after a natural disaster which damages stock and premises, or a server outage which prevents online orders, “unforeseen circumstances” can wreak a wide scope of havoc on your business.